 langsarray with the languages you want to use, and click the red Save button.

-Click Start Module to start the Function, and test it using the Publish button and payload on the left.
+Click Start module to start the function, and test it using the Test Payload field and Publish button on the left.

 For a more detailed overview of writing a function, refer to these instructions on the Functions Overview page.